opendocsg/slw-judgments-backfill/2017_SGHC_53/report.md

 _Patents and Inventions_ – _employee’s invention_

 [LawNet Editorial Note: The appeals from this decision in Civil Appeals Nos 138 and 139 of 2016 were dismissed by the Court of Appeal on 28 August 2018.
-See [2018] SGCA 52.]
+See <span class="citation">[2018] SGCA 52</span>.]

 14 March 2017